-King's Town Bank Co., Ltd. and its subsidiaries Notes to consolidated financial statement January 1 to March 31, 2019 and January 1 to March 31, 2018 (Reviewed only, not audited in accordance with the auditing standards generally accepted in the ROC) (In Thousands of New Taiwan Dollars, unless otherwise specified)
+King's Town Bank Co., Ltd. and its subsidiaries Notes to consolidated financial statement January 1 to June 30, 2019 and 2018

+(Reviewed only, not audited in accordance with the auditing standards generally accepted in the ROC)

 I. Organization and operations